-Recent amendments to the Electricity Industry Metering Code now allow Western Power to forward metering data to third party entities when an end-use customer has provided their consent.
+In alignment with the Electricity Industry Metering Code, Western Power can provide metering data to third party entities when an end-use customer has provided their consent.

 The end-use customer is strictly defined as the customer listed as the account holder with the relevant retailer.

-To request data to be provided, third parties must follow the steps below and submit forms to email@example.com
+To request data to be provided, third parties must follow the steps below and complete the relevant online forms.

-Third parties must firstly register with us to allow access to standing and energy data.
-This registration may allow access to a web portal facility to request and receive data
+Third parties must first register with Western Power to allow access to standing and energy data.
+This registration may allow access to a web portal facility to request and receive data (if nominated).

 Verifiable customer consent